cesar-douady/open-lmake/doc/src/rules.md

 |-------------|---------|---------|---------|----------|
 | python      | `f-str` | `None`  | Full    | `'/tmp'` |

-This attribute defines the name which the temporary dir available for job execution is mounted on (cf [namespaces](namespaces.html)).
+This attribute defines the name which the temporary dir available for job execution is mounted on (cf. [namespaces](namespaces.html)).

 If `None`, `''` or not specified, this dir is not mounted.
 Else, it must be an absolute path.